Our youngest daughter can be stubborn about receiving gifts and I told her so.

 She is married, has little ones and, like many young mothers, focuses the bulk of her time and exhaustion on others.

-Boots are not cheap, but we wanted to do something special, get her something she could use and enjoy for some years to come.
+Boots are not cheap, but we wanted to do something special, get her something she could use and enjoy for some years to come, partly because we’ll also teach her how to condition leather cowboy boots properly.
 But she’s pushing back, drawing a line in the sand—with old and worn-looking boots, I might add.

 I pushed back, she pushed back, and we are locked in a mother-daughter wrestling match over stubbornness, receiving gifts with grace and how much is too much to spend on a special gift.